mfilipe/docker-pagekite/README.md

 # docker-pagekite
-Dockerized pagekit for armhf and amd64
+Dockerized pagekite for armhf and amd64

 # How to use
 1. Register [your kite](https://pagekite.net/).